 - Table Note 2

-Use of alternate methods of presentation applies to products using the standard/horizontal/linear and simplified format families, and in some instances, on products displaying an aggregate format – different kinds of food.
+Use of alternate methods of presentation applies to products using the standard/horizontal/linear and simplified format families, the simplified format family for single-serving prepackaged products, and in some instances, on products displaying an aggregate format – different kinds of food.
 (See Nutrition Facts Table Formats section).